-As we share data with energy companies, we have agreed the following priority ratings that we will use during an interruption or wider incident:
+As we share data with energy companies, we have agreed the following priority ratings that we will use during an interruption or wider incidents.

-- Priority 1 Customers who need extra help and are most at risk if they have a supply interruption, an issue with their supply, or if they need to evacuate their property. - Priority 2 Customers who may require extra help when we visit or have contact with them.
-It is likely they will have a nominated contact to liaise with us on their hehalf.

-• Priority 3 - Customers who need some consideration: on how we will communicate with them, and the support needed when visiting.

-• Priority 4 - Customers who are impacted the least during an event.
+- Priority 1 Customers who need extra help and are most at risk if they have a supply interruption, and issue with their supply, or if they need to evacuate their property, - Priority 2 Customers who may require extra help when we visit or have contact with them.
+It is likely they will have a nominated contact to liaise with us on their behalf. - Priority 3 Customers who need some considerations on how we will communicate with them, and the support needed when visiting. - Priority 4 Customers who are affected the least during an incident.